-If the referral is made by a person advocating on the PMD's behalf, the CASP social worker, as part of the preliminary enquiry, should try to establish the reason why the PMD wishes to remain anonymous.
-The CASP social worker should discuss with the advocate the possibilities of facilitating a meeting between the PMD and the CASP social worker.
-If this meeting cannot be organised, the CASP social worker must still fully assess the information available and establish if there is a likelihood that children are at risk of harm or may be placed at risk of harm.
+If the referral is made by a person advocating on the PMD's behalf, the social worker screening the referral, as part of the screening process, should try to establish the reason why the PMD wishes to remain anonymous.
+The social worker screening the referral should discuss with the advocate the possibilities of facilitating a meeting between the PMD and the social worker screening the referral.
+If this meeting cannot be organised, the social worker screening the referral must still fully assess the information available and establish the PSAA's contact with children and if there is a likelihood that children are at risk of harm or may be placed at risk of harm.

-The CASP social worker should explain to the advocate that the actions Tusla can take will be limited if the PMD decides to remain anonymous.
+The social worker screening the referral should explain to the advocate that the actions Tusla can take will be limited if the PMD decides to remain anonymous.
 The social worker should ask that the advocate tells the person who has made the allegations of these limitations.